 Here are some of the items I use (part one):

 Dining room table

 I found this gem at Goodwill!
-Someone had left a pile of Milky Way candy bar wrappers inside one of its storage compartments, but it cleaned up nicely and the glass was in pristine condition.
-There are four cubbies for items like books and magazines.
-Sometimes I eat pizza on it, but don’t judge me.
+Someone left a pile of Milky Way candy bar wrappers inside one of its storage compartments, but it cleaned up nicely.
+There are four shelves for items like books and magazines.
+Sometimes I eat pizza or tacos on it.

-Part of living in an adult apartment is owning furniture that doesn’t serve a purpose.
-I found this small, wood table at a garage sale several years ago and my mom spray-painted it white.
-I really love its curved edges and I think its flaws add character.
+Part of living in a grown-up apartment is owning furniture that doesn’t serve a purpose.
+I found this small table at a garage sale several years ago and my mom spray-painted it white.
+I love its curved edges and I think its flaws add character.
 The center mirror was another Goodwill find – it was originally gold, but I painted it silver.

-I’m going to hold off buying a TV for as long as I can, so right now I’m using this shelf for photo frames.
-I painted it white but may try using chalk paint to give it some color.
+I plan to hold off buying a TV for as long as I can, so right now I’m using this shelf for photo frames.